ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

    - 'ecdh_info' defined in {{ecdh-info}} of this document, with value the CBOR simple value `null` (0xf6) to request information about the ECDH algorithm, the ECDH algorithm parameters, the ECDH key parameters, and the exact format of authentication credentials used in the OSCORE groups that the Client has been authorized to join.
 This is relevant in case the joining node supports the pairwise mode of Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.

    - 'kdc_dh_creds' defined in {{gm-dh-info}} of this document, with value the CBOR simple value `null` (0xf6) to request the Diffie-Hellman authentication credentials of the Group Manager for the OSCORE groups that the Client has been authorized to join.
 That is, each of such authentication credentials includes a Diffie-Hellman public key of the Group Manager.
-This is relevant in case the joining node supports the pairwise mode of Group OSCORE {{I-D.ietf-core-oscore-groupcomm}} and the access token authorizes to join parwise-only groups.
+This is relevant in case the joining node supports the pairwise mode of Group OSCORE {{I-D.ietf-core-oscore-groupcomm}} and the access token authorizes to join pairwise-only groups.

    Alternatively, the joining node may retrieve this information by other means.